johnrnyquist/SimpleSwashIntro/README.md

-# A Simple Swash Introduction Project
+# A Introduction to Swash Project

 An simple example project using the Swift ECS framework [Swash](https://github.com/johnrnyquist/Swash) along with some SpriteKit to demonstrate the fundamentals without too much noise.